-Some users of operation system from Apple, macOS, are complaining about lack of customization.
+Some users of operating system from Apple, macOS, are complaining about lack of customization.
 It’s true that macOS is not as customizable as Windows or Linux, but some of these restriction can be overriden by simple “hacks”.
 This applies on notification sounds too.
-Did you want to choose notification sound for your favourite app, but app does not allow to do this in it’s settings?
+Did you want to choose notification sound for your favourite app, but app does not allow to do this in its settings?
 Or just to change default calendar alert to your own alert sound?
 Here I will show you how to reach this.
 I described 3 different causes, starting with the easiest, ending with the hardest.

 Cause 1: applications’ sounds:

 This is easy, even for beginners.
 Some apps allow you to change alert sound, but only from built-in sounds in macOS.
 So we need to add some files to user’s sound folder.
 Prepare your sound – I recommend MP3 or AIFF file.
 If your sound file is in another format and you don’t have convert tool, use free service online-convert-com.

 Ready?
 OK, now go to macOS’s top menu and click “Go”.
 Then click on “Go to Folder”.
 If you are not sure, look at this screenshot: